mate-academy/devops_todolist_docker_core_task_4_externalize_configs/README.md

 - Fork this repository

 #### Requirements
-1. pdate docker-compose to be able to set such env variables:
+1. Update docker-compose to be able to set such env variables:
     - ENGINE
     - NAME
     - USER